njsmith/posy/pybi/README.md

   platform compatibility issues in order to select a working pybi, and for the cross-platform pinning/environment building case, users can potentially provide whatever information is needed to disambiguate exactly what platform they're targeting.
-So, it's pretty useful.
+So, it's still useful enough to include.

 You can probably generate these values by running this script on the built
 interpreter: